wxwern/personal-diary/README.md

 - Siri Shortcuts and Integration (experimental).
 - Full-fledged Apple Watch app, with ability to browse a mini-Timeline, and add or edit entries.
 - FlickType keyboard integration in the Apple Watch app, allowing for a faster and more convenient typing experience on your wrist.
-- Daily Notifications for writing in your diary.
 - NO Ads & absolutely FREE! :D

 \* All Apple OSes supported include: iOS, iPadOS, macOS and watchOS.
 The macOS version of the app is in beta.
 It does not make sense to have a tvOS version of Personal Diary.